Harshit-HK/E-Commerce-Web-Applicatio/E-Commerce-Web-Applicatio/frontend/README.md

 # 🚀 How to Run FRONTEND
-Follow the steps below to set up and run the admin panel:
+Follow the steps below to set up and run the frontend panel:

 ## ✅ Step 1: Install Dependencies in the frontend